mstksg/advent-of-code-2019/reflections.md

       Just White -> yield 1     -- white
 ```

+It'll just keep on reading and yielding, forever and ever.

-Our input pipe will read the input of `intcodeVM` and adjust the state
+Our output pipe will read the input of `intcodeVM` and adjust the state
 appropriately --- it's slightly trickier because we have to parse the input and
 modify the state.  `await` returns a `Maybe`, so if we get two `Just`'s then we
 make our changes and repeat it all over again.
 Otherwise, we're done.